Top Spots to Ski, Ride and Snowshoe

-We’ve been thinking SNOW and it worked!
-Wintertime in the Pacific Northwest is something special and with the recent weather it’s time for the winter adventures to commence!
-Here, around the Yakima Valley, we have majestic mountain views and alpine forest terrain ready for adventure just minutes away.
-Even better, we can count on enjoying them throughout the winter under sunny skies with far fewer drizzly days than elsewhere in the Northwest.
+It’s been a wild weather ride here in the Pacific Northwest, but for everyone who’s been wishing for mountain SNOW, it worked!
+Wintertime in our beautiful corner of the world is something special and with the recent weather it’s time for winter adventures to commence!
+Here, around the Yakima Valley, we have majestic mountain views and alpine forest terrain ready for adventure just a short drive from town.
+Even better, we can count on enjoying them throughout the winter season and well into spring – all under much sunnier skies, with far fewer drizzly days, than elsewhere in the Northwest.

-Winter recreation areas are open now and specialty excursions are taking reservations.
-It’s time to plan your winter adventures.
+Winter recreation areas have opened up and it’s time to book your spot for guided winter adventures, clinics and classes.
 This winter, try something new in our corner of the PNW winter wonderland.

-For a special evening, take a Twilight Snowshoe Tourstarting December 21.
-Explore the groomed trails and majestic views of the stunning Cascade Crest by moonlight (or headlamp on snowy nights) with Nordic Center guides.
+For a special evening, take a Twilight Snowshoe Tour starting December 27 through February 21.
+Enjoy a magical tour on the groomed trails and take in majestic views of the stunning Cascade Crest by moonlight (or headlamp on snowy nights) with Nordic Center guides.
 The tour encircles Leech Lake and traverses the Pacific Crest Trail.
-Select tours include a sip and stretch yoga .
 Tours include snowshoe rental and headlamps if needed.
 Even better, your snowy twilight tour is followed by light appetizers and beverages from the Nordic Cafe.
 The tour is recommended for adults.
-Youth ages 12 an up will be welcomed as long as they’re able to stay with the group.
+Youth ages 12 and up will be welcomed as long as they’re able to stay with the group.
 Reservations are required to guarantee your spot.

 Hill Climbing and Trail Blazing